dsuryd/dotNetify-Elements/DevApp/server/Docs/LayoutSystem.md

 Here are a few of the Panel's properties; for a complete list and other derived elements, see [Panel](layout/panel):
 - __apart__: display items horizontally with evenly distributed gap in-between.
-- __flex__ : fill the available space; accepts either a boolean, or a css flex value.
+- __flex__ : fill the available space; accepts either a boolean, or a CSS flex value.
 - __gap__: override default gap between items.
 - __horizontal__: display items horizontally.
 - __right__: shows items horizontally and right-aligned.